prashant6788/crm-automation-frameworks/README.md

 ### 1. Process Before Platform

-Define the business process before configuring software.
+Define the business process before configuring CRM software.

 ### 2. CRM as the Operational System of Record